Prabhjeet02/PrabhjeetBookStore/PrabhjeetBookStore/README.txt

 then run the application again
-..some differences seen in the application and application is working now can submit the category name but its not able to display i think i am moving ahead to solve the error.. :)
+..some differences seen in the application and application is working now can submit the category name but its not able to display says "DataTables warning: table id=tblData - Requested unknown parameter '0' for row 0, column 0.
+For more information about this error, please see http://datatables.net/tn/4" i think i am moving ahead to solve the error.. :)

+2022-11-14   1543..
+tried many time but unable to display the category.